 We are also offering public events at low or no cost to you.

 Please keep an eye on our Facebook page for Events or get Tickets:

 Please fill out the form below to Register Your Education Event Here to submit your request.
 Thank you!

-The Voice of the Homeless Speaker’s Bureau is the most successful of our education programs.
-Made up of individuals currently experiencing homelessness or who have experienced homelessness who share their stories, the program is designed to put a face on homelessness and raise awareness about those struggling in our community.
-The One of our staff also attends speaking engagements providing factual information to the public about homelessness locally and nationally.
+Our Voices: Speaker’s Bureau is an essential part of our education program.
+Made up of individuals currently experiencing homelessness, or who have experienced homelessness, who share their stories, the program is designed to put a face on homelessness and raise awareness about those struggling in our community.
+One of our staff also attends speaking engagements to provide factual information to the public about homelessness locally and nationally.

-The Cincinnati Urban Experience (CUE)
+The Cincinnati Urban Experience (CUE) Alternative Break

 CUE is designed to provide participants with a combined experience of meaningful service and social justice education that will motivate them to become active in the fight to end poverty and homelessness.

 CUE is part of growing movement of alternative break programs around the country.
-We offer a way for high school and college students to get involved and delve into serious issues such as gentrificaton, economic disparity and the importance of political advocacy.
+We offer a way for high school and college students to get involved and delve into serious issues such as gentrification, economic disparity and the importance of political advocacy.

 The Greater Cincinnati Homeless Coalition arranges for service opportunities at many of its 65+ member agencies.
 Time during CUE is spent volunteering at local homeless shelters, soup kitchens, and other agencies that provide services for Cincinnatian’s experiencing homelessness.
 The Coalition provides educational activities so participants can learn about the root causes of homelessness and poverty.
 All participants will have the opportunity to hear from speakers, participate in team building activities, and reflect on how they can get involved in dispelling myths and creating empathy rather than apathy.